 Don't Lose Hope

 Dogs are survivors.
 There is a good chance your lost dog is out there somewhere.
-He might be hiding or simply wandering.
-He could have been taken in by an individual or a rescue organization.
+Your pet might be hiding or simply wandering.
+The dog could have been taken in by an individual or a rescue organization.
 Keep getting the word out, and you will increase the odds of finding your lost companion.
 There are plenty of stories about lost pets being found several months or even years after they went missing.

-- Do not chase your dog if he is spotted; this may cause him to run away (whether out of fear or playfulness).
-Make sure other search party members also know not to chase your dog.
-It's best to coax the dog to come to you.
-In addition, make sure everyone knows how to approach a shy or fearful dog.
+- Do not chase your dog if he is spotted; this may cause it to run away.
+Make sure everyone knows how to approach a shy or fearful dog.

-- Periodically visit the locations of signs and fliers to see if they need to be replaced.
+- Periodically visit the locations of signs and flyers to see if they need to be replaced.

-- Post one of your large signs on the back of your car.
-Ask if friends and family members will do this too.
+- Post a large sign on the back of your car.
+Ask if friends and family members to do this as well.